Content Map Terms

 • It may reduce acne, heavy bleeding and cramping, and symptoms of premenstrual syndrome.

 • It's convenient.
 You put it on only 3 times each month.
-You do not have to interrupt sex to protect against pregnancy.
+You don't have to interrupt sex to protect against pregnancy.

 • It's easy to check to see if you forgot to put one on.

 • The patch may cause changes in your period.
 You may have little bleeding, skipped periods, or spotting.
-If you miss a period, find out if you are pregnant.
+If you use the patch continuously, without stopping for a week each month, your periods will stop.
+But you may still have breakthrough bleeding.
+This usually isn't harmful and may decrease over time.

 • It may cause mood changes, less interest in sex, or weight gain.